WiseLibs/better-sqlite3/README.md

 Similar to [`.all()`](#allbindparameters-callback---this), but instead of returning every row together, `rowCallback` will be invoked for each row as they are retrieved, one by one.
 After all rows have been consumed, `finalCallback` is invoked to indicate completion.

-If execution of the statement fails, `finalCallback` will be invoked with an `Error` object as its first parameter, and iteration will stop.
+If execution of the statement fails, `finalCallback` will be invoked with an `Error` object as its first argument, and iteration will stop.

 ### .pluck() -> this